matiasdiezcanseco/ai-tools/README.md

 - [x] create db entry
 - [x] set queue to create tti
 - [x] create endpoint to use openai dall-e
-- [ ] save image to s3 and db
+- [ ] save image to s3
-- [ ] create route to visualize image when ready
+- [x] create route to visualize image when ready